rubyonracetracks/tutorial-rails-rubymn2/05-01-project_model.md

 ########################
 ```
 * Go to the tmux window containing your local Rails server.
 Press Ctrl-C to stop the server, and then enter the command "sh seed.sh; sh server.sh".
 Wait for these scripts to finish executing.
-* Use pgAdmin or the Rails sandbox to verify that the database has been seeded with the for hire profiles.
+* Use pgAdmin or the Rails sandbox to verify that the database has been seeded with the project profiles.
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.

 ### Wrapping Up